Youth Initiative High School

-The Youth Initiative High School is a private high school located in Viroqua, Wisconsin.
+Youth Initiative High School is a private high school located in Viroqua, Wisconsin.
 The school was started in 1996 as a collaboration between a group of students, teachers and parents.
 It is democratically run, with students receiving one third of the decision-making power along with parents and school faculty.

 It is founded on a Waldorf curriculum and has been recognized by the Association of Waldorf Schools of North America as a developing member.

 In 2015, Youth Initiative High School was chosen by the international organization Ashoka as a "Changemaker School", making it the first high school in the United States to receive the award.